Enquire now

 What causes Blood clots in the brain?

-Cerebral emboli or thrombi, which are blood clots in the brain occur due to various underlying conditions interrupting the regular blood flow through the blood vessels in the brain.
+Cerebral emboli or thrombi, which are blood clots in brain occur due to various underlying conditions interrupting the regular blood flow through the blood vessels in the brain.
 Here are these conditions:

 • Atherosclerosis: Fatty deposit buildup in blood vessels causing clots to form.